nodejs/node/doc/api/url.markdown

 Take a URL string, and return an object.

 Pass `true` as the second argument to also parse the query string using the `querystring` module.
+If `true` then the `query` property will always be assigned an object, and the `search` property will always be a (possibly empty) string.
 Defaults to `false`.

 Pass `true` as the third argument to treat `//foo/bar` as `{ host: 'foo', pathname: '/bar' }` rather than